-We are in the process of reviewing our existing policies and procedures in relation to the GDPR legislation which will come into force on 25 May 2018.
-We are reviewing the candidate journey and assessing how we process candidate and client data to ensure it is fully compliant with the recent legislation.
+We have been reviewing our existing policies and procedures in relation to the GDPR legislation which has come into force on 25 May 2018.
+We have reviewed the candidate journey and have spent time assessing how we process candidate and client data to ensure it is fully compliant with the current legislation.

-We have a GDPR project team in place lead by a project manager who is reviewing all of our data processes and reviewing our data security procedures.
-We will have an agreed and compliant process in place regarding the notification of a data breach, information for our candidates and clients about how data will be used and the right to erasure.
+We have a GDPR project team in place led by a project manager who is reviewing all of our data processes and reviewing our data security procedures.
+We now have a compliant process in place regarding the notification of a data breach, information for our candidates and clients about how data will be used and the right to erasure.

 Definition of ‘Data Controller’ under the GDPR